coetaur0/ESIM/README.md

 ```
 where `taget_dir` is the path to a directory where the downloaded data must be saved (defaults to *../data/*).

+For MultiNLI, the matched and mismatched test sets need to be manually downloaded from Kaggle and the corresponding .txt files
+copied in the *multinli_1.0* dataset folder.

 ### Preprocess the data
 Before the downloaded corpus and embeddings can be used in the ESIM model, they need to be preprocessed.
 This can be done with
-the *preprocess_\*.py* scripts in the *scripts/* folder of this repository.
-The *preprocess_snli.py* script can be used to
+the *preprocess_\*.py* scripts in the *scripts/preprocessing* folder of this repository.
+The *preprocess_snli.py* script can be
-preprocess SNLI, and *preprocess_bnli.py* to preprocess the Breaking NLI (BNLI) dataset.
-Note that the SNLI data should be
+used to preprocess SNLI, *preprocess_mnli.py* to preprocess MultiNLI, and *preprocess_bnli.py* to preprocess the Breaking NLI
+(BNLI) dataset.
+Note that when calling the script fot BNLI, the SNLI data should have been preprocessed first, so that the
-preprocessed first, so that the worddict produced for it can be used to preprocess BNLI.
+worddict produced for it can be used on BNLI.

-The scripts' usage is the following (replace the \* with *snli* or *bnli*):
+The scripts' usage is the following (replace the \* with *snli*, *mnli* or *bnli*):
 ```
 preprocess_*.py [-h] [--config CONFIG]
 ```